-Although it is more or less significant depending on the sector, trades or production types, the labor shortage remains a reality for most of the farmers.
-But things are progressively changing, driven by a sector in transition.
+Although the labour shortage is more significant in some sectors, trades and production types than others, it remains a reality for most farmers.
+However, things are progressively changing, with the sector undergoing major transition.

-Accordingly, to avoid putting the brakes on the development of farms, everyone works more, and in the end, the professional life takes precedence over privacy.
-“Not being up to date for certain tasks, such as weed management, can have consequences over 10 or 20 years with grass setting seeds… If work is underperformed due to a lack of employees, the whole production and farm’s health status are impacted” ” underlines Nicolas Foucher, before adding that he is forced to “entrust the specific tasks that couldn’t be achieved to multi-skills employees, by training them as much as possible so they can do everything”.
+So, to avoid hampering farm development everyone has to work more, and work life ends up taking priority over private life.
+“Not being up to date with certain tasks, such as weed management, can have consequences over 10 or 20 years if these are self-propagating weeds.
+If work is underperformed due to a lack of employees, the whole production and farm’s health status are impacted” emphasizes Nicolas Foucher, before adding that he is forced to “entrust specialized tasks that it has not been possible to complete to multipurpose employees, trying to provide them with as much training as possible so they can do everything”.

-The profile of the agents attracted by the Alternative Service reflects this: they are often young graduates who want to perfect their training and value the diversity and experimentation of new tasks on a daily basis.
-“Agriculture has evolved indeed.
-We need IT specialists, engineers, mechanics, drivers, people who know how to manage data… enough to give the incentive to get back to agricultural jobs” says Luc Pierron, very satisfied with the dialogue initiated with the training centers over the past years.
-The training paths have been updated and the courses made shorter to foster professional retraining in agriculture; new skills and jobs of the future have been included in the programs…”All this induces people to come back progressively, with proper and more complete training, and they become more operational when they start working.”
+The profile of agents attracted by the Service de Remplacement reflects this: they are often young graduates who want to complete their training and value the diverse and experimental nature of taking on new tasks on a daily basis.
+“Agriculture has indeed evolved.
+We need IT specialists, engineers, mechanics, drivers, people who know how to manage data… enough to make people want to return to agricultural professions” says Luc Pierron, very satisfied with the dialogue initiated with training centres over the past years.
+The training paths have been updated and the courses made shorter to encourage professional retraining in agriculture, new skills and jobs of the future have been included in the programmes.
+“This is all gradually encouraging people back, with proper, more complete training, making them more operational when they start work.”